Deep and broad coverage

 Authoritative and rich metadata

-The scholarly resources searched through Primo contain extensive metadata which improves the delivery of relevant results.
-The level of record detail includes subject terms, controlled vocabularies, author-provided keywords, metadata from A&I sources, CrossRef DOIs, Ulrich’s peer-reviewed indicators, and more – resulting from an efficient flow of data and close collaboration with content providers.
+The large amount of scholarly resources searched through Primo contain extensive metadata, this metadata helps to improve the delivery of relevant results throughout the entire library collection.
+Detailed records include subject terms, controlled vocabularies, author-provided keywords, metadata from A&I sources, CrossRef DOIs, Ulrich’s peer-reviewed indicators, and more.
+This level of detail is achieved by a refined set of Ex Libris librarians and advanced technologies that create an efficient flow of data based on close collaboration with content providers.

 Community engagement

-Customers play a critical role in suggesting additions to the Central Discovery Index.
-The Ex Libris Idea Exchange Content forum provides you with opportunities to submit, review and vote on ideas to help us grow our collections to meet both library and user needs.
+Customers play a critical role in the continuous improvement of Ex Libris’ library software, especially with suggesting additions to the Central Discovery Index.
+One of the most prominent examples is that of the Ex Libris Idea Exchange Content forum, which provides opportunities to submit, review, and vote on ideas to help us grow our collections .
+These forums and feedback are imperative and are collected to meet both the needs of the library and its customer base.